einarwh/escher-workshop/README.md

 We replaced the letter F with a stickman called George.

 At this point, you probably have questions!
 Here are some answers, that may or may not fit those questions.
-First, `letterF` and `george` are shapes, mere data defined in `Letter.elm` and `Figure.elm` respectively.
+First, `letterF` and `george` are shapes, mere data.
 More interestingly, `createPicture` is a function that creates a picture out of a shape.
 And most interestingly, a picture is also a function (!) - from a bounding box to an SVG rendering.
 This makes a picture somewhat magical, in that it can produce a bunch of different renderings, based on the box you give it.

 Try to mess with the bounding box passed to George and see what happens.
 He has no choice but to stretch and contract to fit the box!
+Poor ol' George!

 Let's return to the rendering of the letter F, and try to understand what happens a little bit better.

 <img src="files/letter-f-arrows.svg" width="199" height="199">

 If you open `Box.elm`, you'll see that a box is defined by three vectors: `a`, `b` and `c`.
+The red arrow is the `a` vector, which points from the origin (0, 0) to the bottom left corner of the box.
+The orange arrow is the `b` vector, which points from the bottom left corner to the bottom right corner, and spans out the box horizontally.
+The purple arrow points from the bottom left corner to the top left corner, and spans it out vertically.
+(What about the top right corner?
+It is implicitly defined by vectors `b` and `c` - you can get there from the bottom left corner if you follow `b` and then `c` or vice versa.)

+Speaking of vectors: you might want to take a look at `Vector.elm` as well.
+You'll see that our vectors have two dimensions, `x` and `y`.
+We can add vectors together (by adding up the `x` and `y` dimensions separately), negate a vector (effectively have it pointing the other way) and subtract a vector from another.
+We can also scale a vector by some factor; a factor of 2 doubles it, a factor of 0.5 makes it half as long.
+And finally we can calculate the vector's length or magnitude.

+And that's about it for theory.
+Do you feel ready?
+You are ready.
+We should start doing some exercises!

 ## Exercises